Human Resource Development

 Developing Human Resources to Support Company-wide Production Strategies

-Recently, we have faced labor shortages in manufacturing due to rapidly rising wages and workers' preference for non-manufacturing jobs.
-In addition, we have suffered from logistics being disrupted due to natural disasters and the spread of COVID19, causing delays in delivering products to customers.
+Recently, we have faced labor shortages in manufacturing due to rapidly rising wages and workers’ preference for non-manufacturing jobs.
+In addition, we had suffered from logistics being disrupted due to natural disasters and the spread of infectious diseases, causing delays in delivering products to customers.
 It has become difficult for Epson to manage these changes with conventional manufacturing, which assumes an abundant and low-cost labor force and centralized production.
 In our Epson 25 Renewed corporate vision we therefore proposed promoting smart factories using automation and digital technologies and strengthening distributed and local production.

 Monozukuri Juku provides opportunities for employees to learn.
 We hold more than 200 training courses a year to develop the technical abilities of engineers supporting production lines.
 The training includes mechanical drafting and calibration necessary for manufacturing equipment, as well as machining skills.
 In addition, we offer basic mechatronics training to help cultivate engineers who will promote automation by teaching them basic technologies such as pneumatic and electrical control. the basics of equipment assembly and adjustment, FA robot training, image processing training, and practical mechatronics training to allow them acquire more practical technologies and skills.